konnenhannaford/my-portfolio/README.md

 - Repo is public and can be updated by all via https://konnenhannaford.github.io/my-portfolio/

 # Learnings and changes
-Completing this has increased familiarity with the process of creatign a website, flexbox and CSS overall.
-Further work needs doign for functionality, such as:
+Completing this has increased familiarity with the process of creating a website, flexbox and CSS overall.
+Further work needs doing for functionality, such as:
 - Fixed header that allows for section links to work proerly
 - A more improved visual component for design appeal
 - Updated functionality to include media players